bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 ---
 -	A gmail (@gmail.com) and Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
 -	A basic understanding of the GEE code editor and the GEE JavaScript API.
 If you have never used GEE before, we recommend starting on the [google developers earth-engine page](https://developers.google.com/earth-engine/guides/getstarted) and working through some of the introductory tutorials.
+-	An understanding of hyperspectral data and AOP spectral data products.
+If this is your first time working with AOP hyperspectral data, we encourage you to start with the [Intro to Working with Hyperspectral Remote Sensing Data](https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r) tutorial.
+You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

 Background
 ---